Wiredcraft/test-frontend/finale/README.md

 3. Township
 ```

 The user can use the dropdown menu to filter the regions by its preference.
-The user can also use the search bar to look for a region based on what he/she selected in the dropdown menu.
+The user can also use the search bar to look for a region based on what he/she selected in the dropdown menu. (work in progress for dropdown Menu and search Bar functionality)

 #### Technologies